Strongly light subgraphs in the 1-planar graphs with minimum degree 7: Strongly light subgraphs

-Let $G$ be a graph having been drawn on a surface, if we treat all the crossing points as vertices, and then obtained an embedded graph $G^{\dagger}$, and call it {\em the associated graph of $G$}, call the vertices of $G$ {true vertices} and the crossing points {\em crossing vertices}.
+Let $G$ be a graph having been drawn in a surface; if we treat all the crossing points as vertices, then we obtain an embedded graph $G^{\dagger}$, and call it {\em the associated graph of $G$}, call the vertices of $G$ {\em true vertices} and the crossing points {\em crossing vertices}.
+In the associated graph, a $3$-face is called a {\em false $3$-face} if it is incident with a crossing vertex; otherwise, it is a {\em true $3$-face}.
+Clearly, a false $3$-face is incident with exactly one crossing vertex.
+Note that the set of crossing vertices in the associated graph is independent.
+In the figures of this paper, the solid dots denote true vertices and the hollow dots denote crossing vertices, and some degree restrictions are beside the vertices.

-\begin{proposition} If a graph $G$ is light in a family of graphs $\mathfrak{G}$, then every connected subgraph of $G$ is also light in $\mathfrak{G}$. \end{proposition}

-\begin{theorem} There is no light connected graph in the family of $1$-planar graphs. \end{theorem} \begin{proof} Let $G$ be an arbitrary connected $1$-planar graph.
-There exists a drawing such that there are at least two true vertices $w_{1}$ and $w_{2}$ of $G$ on the outer curve.
-Moreover, we can assume that $\deg_{G}(w_{1}) \geq 2$.
-Make $n$ copies of this $1$-diagram of $G$, and identify the corresponding vertex $w_{1}$, and identify the corresponding vertex $w_{2}$, the obtained graph is $1$-diagram of a $1$-planar graph $G_{n}$ (Note that we delete the multiple edge between $u$ and $v$).
-In the graph $G_{n} - \{w_{1}, w_{2}\}$, every component has at most $|V(G)| - 2$ vertices, hence $G \nsubseteq G_{n} - \{w_{1}, w_{2}\}$.
-That is, every subgraph of $G_{n}$ which is isomorphic to $G$ must contains at least one vertex in $\{w_{1}, w_{2}\}$, this vertex has degree at least $n$ in $G_{n}$, hence $G$ is not a light graph in the family of $1$-planar graphs. \end{proof}

-Zhang \etal have proved the following two results on light graphs. \begin{theorem}[\cite{MR2832629}] Each $1$-planar graph with minimum degree $7$ contains a copy of $K_{4}$ with all vertices of degree at most $11$. \end{theorem}
+Zhang \etal presented two strongly light subgraphs on four vertices in the family of $1$-planar graphs with minimum degree~$7$. \begin{theorem}[Zhang \etal \cite{MR2832629}] Each $1$-planar graph with minimum degree~$7$ contains a $K_{4}$ with all vertices of degree at most~$11$. \end{theorem}